 - Opposition to challenge to Religious Land Use and Institutionalized Persons Act, a federal law protecting the rights of prison inmates to practice their religions.

-In the 1960s, the City of Grand Haven erected a display pole on a large, publicly-owned sand dune overlooking the City’s waterfront.
+In the 1960s, the City of Grand Haven, Mich., erected a display pole on a large, publicly-owned sand dune overlooking the city’s waterfront.
 The pole could be raised or lowered as needed, and it could be fitted with either an anchor or a cross feature.

 - Michigan law does not allow same-sex couples to adopt children.
 A same-sex couple with adopted children initially challenged this law in January 2012, and later expanded their lawsuit to challenge the Michigan Marriage Amendment.